LOsioChico/nest-js-study/README.md

 **HttpException Filter** - Exception filter that catches all HttpException exceptions and returns standardized error responses.
 Applied to specific routes using `@UseFilters()` decorator.

+### Validators & Pipes

+**Custom Validator (IsUniqueEmail)** - Custom async validator constraint that checks if an email is unique.
+Demonstrates how to create custom validation logic using `class-validator`.

 ## 🚀 Quick Start

 ```bash